sen3th/jumpp/README.md

 - Move: Left/Right

 ## Setup & Run Offline (VS Code)
-- Open the folder in Visual Studio Code.
+- Fork the Repo in Visual Studio Code.
 - Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension if you haven't already.
 - Start the Live Server by clicking the "Go Live" button in the bottom-right corner of VS Code.
 - Make changes to the code and customize the game as you like!